giacomoorsi/usa-news-politicization/index.md

 dataset contains.

 If we explore this plot, we see that the dataset doesn't really confirm our intuitions.
-Most sources appear to have mostly the same level of politicization.
+We expected right-biased sources to be more politicized than others, but most sources appear to have about the same level of politicization.
 Both Fox News and Breitbart are commonly thought of as right-wing-biased.
 We may expect that they are publishing more articles quoting politicians (specifically, right-wing politicians) than other sources.
 However, this is not what we can see